How to Stay Safe Backpacking? Do This One Thing

 Now, if you are expecting advice like: “Book the first night of accommodation in advance.
 Research unsafe areas.
 Never carry a handbag on one shoulder.”, then you don’t know us at all.

-Because, while we like to share all useful tips, what we really LOVE is sharing the more unusual ones.
-So, are you ready?
-Beware though.
-It’s about to get dark in here.
-We are talking about travel safety after all!
+Because, while we like to share all useful safety tips, what we really LOVE is sharing the more unusual ones.

-Here is the one thing that can make a big difference in your long-term travels.
+Here is the one thing that can make a big difference in your long-term travels:

 Create a Google Doc.